llooker/data-block-census/README.md

 ```

-Now imagine we simply Zip Code Tabulation Areas(ZCTA).
-In that case we'd have something like:
+Now imagine we'd simply want Zip Code Tabulation Areas (ZCTA) granularity.
+Since ZCATs are terminal nodes in the [`GEOID` hierarchy](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf?#) we know that fields are already included in the imported view so we could simply have something like:

 ```
 include: "//marketplace_block_acs_census_bigquery/geography/*"